In addition to the provisions in the legislation as regards collective redundancies your employer

 receiver on behalf of the employees.

-You can find a list of frequently
+You can read this list of frequently